sayitfast/MountWizzard3/README.md

 You need and actual installation of Python 3.5 and PyQt5 and it runs only under Windows.
 I use Windows10 64 bit.

 ### Python
 So we start with the installation of Python.
+Necessary ist python 3.5.2 There might be some newer versions existing, but still I only tested version 3.5.2.
+If you have some experience with newer version, please let me know, I would like to add these in the readme.
-Necessary ist python >= 3.5 You will find the download at:
+You will find the download at:
 <pre>https://www.python.org/downloads/</pre>
 The actual version is v 3.5.2.
 Please download it and install the package on your computer.
 Please remind to check the 'add to python path' checkbox before starting the installation, otherwise you will not find the appropriate path set in your environment.

 ### MountWizzard
 Just type